Eligibility and application | Medical Council of Canada

 Learn about the eligibility requirements and applying for the TDM Examination as an international medical graduate for entry to a PRA program.

 The Medical Council of Canada (MCC) is now responsible for administering applications for the Therapeutics Decision-Making (TDM) Examination.
-Starting with the September 2026 exam session, candidates will apply for the exam through the MCC, without requiring approval from the Practice-Ready Assessment (PRA) programs.
+Eligible candidates can apply for the exam through the MCC during the designated application period, without an invitation or approval from the Practice-Ready Assessment (PRA) programs.
 Before applying for the TDM Examination for admission to a PRA program, it is important to review the program’s requirements to determine your eligibility.

 For more information about the changes coming into effect in September 2026, see New application model and eligibility criteria for the TDM Examination.